matplotlib/matplotlib/doc/users/interactive_guide.rst

 supported by a full mouse and keyboard event handling system that you can use to build sophisticated interactive graphs.

-This is meant to be an introduction to the low-level details of how integrating the Matplotlib with a GUI event loop works.
-For a more practical introduction the Matplotlib event API see :ref:`event handling system <event-handling-tutorial>`, `Interactive Tutorial
+This guide is meant to be an introduction to the low-level details of how Matplotlib integration with a GUI event loop works.
+For a more practical introduction to the Matplotlib event API see :ref:`event handling system <event-handling-tutorial>`, `Interactive Tutorial
 <https://github.com/matplotlib/interactive_tutorial>`__, and
 `Interactive Applications using Matplotlib